 Home > Blogs > Cardiac Arrest in Young Age - Causes and How to Prevent Sudden Cardiac Death

-Millions of viewers around the world watched in shocked when Christian Eriksen suddenly collapsed on the pitch during the first half of Denmark’s opening game of the Euro 2020 soccer tournament against Finland on June 12, 2021.
-The Danish midfielder looked fit, healthy and in good spirit - perhaps, just about the last person you would expect to have a sudden cardiac arrest.
+Millions of worldwide viewers watched in shock when Christian Eriksen suddenly collapsed on the pitch during the first half of Denmark’s opening game of the Euro 2020 soccer tournament against Finland on June 12, 2021.
+The Danish midfielder looked fit, healthy, and in good spirits - perhaps, just about the last person you would expect to have a sudden cardiac arrest.
 Fortunately, he received timely cardiopulmonary resuscitation (CPR), which saved his life.

 Sudden cardiac arrest in young people is rare, but it does happen.
 The Centers for Disease Control and Prevention (CDC) estimates that about 2,000 young, seemingly healthy people under age 25 in the US die each year of sudden cardiac arrest.
-In fact, there has been an alarming trend of heart attacks and cardiac arrest in younger adults.
-Doctors at Fortis Hospital, Mulund, explain what can cause a cardiac arrest in young people and what they can do to prevent sudden cardiac death.
+There has been an alarming trend of heart attacks and cardiac arrest in younger adults.
+Doctors at Fortis Hospital, Mulund, explain what can cause cardiac arrest in young people and what they can do to prevent sudden cardiac death.

 What is cardiac arrest?

 The causes of cardiac arrest usually depend on a person’s age.
 In people over 35, most cases of cardiac arrest are caused by coronary artery disease.
 In young people, the causes of cardiac arrest may vary.
-Some of the conditions that can cause a cardiac arrest in the younger population include:
+Some of the conditions that cause cardiac arrest in young adults include:

-Coronary artery abnormalities - some individuals are born with coronary arteries that are connected abnormally, which can cause decreased blood supply to heart muscle during exercise, resulting in cardiac arrest.
+Some individuals are born with coronary arteries that are connected abnormally, which can cause a decreased blood supply to the heart muscle during exercise, resulting in cardiac arrest.

-Brugada syndrome - a genetic disorder that causes a disruption of the heart’s normal rhythm.
+A genetic disorder that disrupts the heart’s normal rhythm.